questdb/questdb.io/blog/2021-06-15-high-cardinality-time-series-data-performance.md

 | `1000000`  | 3,888,000,000  |
 | `10000000` | 38,880,000,000 |

-Here, we show bench results with QuestDB, ClickHouse, TimescaleDB and InfluxDB using 4 threads:
+We also wanted to see what happens when we rerun the tests and provide more CPU resources to observe how a database scales with cardinality based on how many threads it can use.
+For that reason, we tested each database with the scale values the table above using 4, 6, and 16 threads on two different hosts which have the following specifications:

+1. AWS EC2 m5.8xlarge instance using Intel Xeon Platinum
+2. AMD Ryzen 3970X 32-Core Processor with GIGABYTE NVME HD

+The following chart compares how ingestion performance is impacted from lowest to highest cardinality running on the AWS EC2 instance with four threads:

 import Screenshot from "@theme/Screenshot"

 <Screenshot
-  alt="High-cardinality time series benchmark results showing QuestDB outperforming ClickHouse, TimescaleDB and InfluxDB when using six threads workers" height={415}
+  alt="High-cardinality time series benchmark results showing QuestDB outperforming ClickHouse, TimescaleDB and InfluxDB when using six threads" height={415}
   src="/img/blog/2021-06-15/maximum-throughput-by-device-4-threads.png"
-  title="TODO - placeholder: TSBS results comparing the maximum ingestion throughput of QuestDB, InfluxDB, ClickHouse, and TimescaleDB" width={650}
+  title="TSBS results using 4 threads on AWS EC2 m5.8xlarge with 100, 1M and 10M devices"
+  width={650}
 />

-We ran the same benchmark again using 6 threads:
+Using a dataset with low cardinality of 100 devices, we hit maximum ingestion throughput of 904k rows/sec, with ClickHouse performing closest at 548k rows/sec.
+When increasing cardinality to 10 million devices, QuestDB sustains 640k rows/sec, and ClickHouse ingestion decreases at a similar rate relative to the device count with 345k rows/sec.

+The other systems under test struggled with higher unique device count, with InfluxDB ingestion dropping to 38k rows/sec, and TimescaleDB at 50k rows/sec with 10M devices.
+We ran the benchmark suite again on the same AWS EC2 instance, and increased the CPU resources (16 threads) available to the systems under
+test:

 <Screenshot
-  alt="High-cardinality time series benchmark results showing QuestDB outperforming ClickHouse, TimescaleDB and InfluxDB when using six threads workers" height={415}
+  alt="High-cardinality time series benchmark results showing QuestDB outperforming ClickHouse, TimescaleDB and InfluxDB when using sixteen threads" height={415}
-  src="/img/blog/2021-06-15/maximum-throughput-by-device-6-threads.png"
+  src="/img/blog/2021-06-15/maximum-throughput-by-device-16-threads.png"
-  title="TODO - placeholder: TSBS results comparing the maximum ingestion throughput of QuestDB, InfluxDB, ClickHouse, and TimescaleDB" width={650}
+  title="TODO - placeholder: TSBS results using 16 threads on AWS EC2 m5.8xlarge with 100, 1M and 10M devices"
+  width={650}
 />

-And finally, here's our benchmark results with QuestDB, ClickHouse, TimescaleDB and InfluxDB using 16 threads:
+QuestDB showed a mostly constant ingestion rate of 815k rows/sec with all degrees of cardinality.
+ClickHouse was able to ingest 900k rows/sec, but requires four times more CPU resources than QuestDB to achieve this rate.
+ClickHouse ingestion drops to 409k rows/sec on the largest data set.
+There was no major change in performance between four and sixteen threads for TimescaleDB.
+InfluxDB struggled the most, failing to finish successfully on the largest data set.

+When we ran the same benchmark on a system using the AMD Ryzen 3970X, using 4, 6 and 16 threads to see if we could observe any changes in ingestion rates:

 <Screenshot
   alt="High-cardinality time series benchmark results showing QuestDB outperforming ClickHouse, TimescaleDB and InfluxDB when using sixteen threads workers" height={415}
-  src="/img/blog/2021-06-15/maximum-throughput-by-device-16-threads.png"
+  src="/img/blog/2021-06-15/maximum-throughput-by-device-scale-6-threads-ryzen.png"
   title="TODO - placeholder: TSBS results comparing the maximum ingestion throughput of QuestDB, InfluxDB, ClickHouse, and TimescaleDB" width={650}
 />

+QuestDB hits maximum throughput on this machine with 1M devices, with other systems performing better than on the AWS instance.
+We can assume that TimescaleDB is disk-bound as results change dramatically based on difference between the tests run on the EC2 instance.

 ## Why QuestDB can easily ingest time series data with high-cardinality

-There are several reasons why QuestDB can quickly ingest data of this type, and a significant factor is the data model that we use to store and index data.
+There are several reasons why QuestDB can quickly ingest data of this type, one factor is the data model that we use to store and index data.
 High-cardinality data has not been a pain point for our users due to the choices we made when designing the system architecture from day one.
-We use a column-based storage model where data is stored in tables, with each column stored in its own file.

-<Screenshot
-  alt="A diagram showing the storage model of QuestDB illustrating table columns as files partitioned by time" height={415}
-  src="/img/blog/2020-11-26/model.png"
-  title="QuestDB's column-based storage"
-  width={650}
-/>

-New data is appended to the bottom of each column to allow data to be quickly retrieved in the same order that it was ingested.
 This storage model was chosen for architectural simplicity and quick read and write operations.

+The main reason why QuestDB can handle high-cardinality data is that hashmap operations on indexed columns are massively parallelized.
+We use SIMD to do a lot of heavy lifting across the entire SQL engine, which means that we can execute procedures relating to indexes and hashmap lookup in parallel where possible.

-Users who have migrated from other time-series databases told us that degraded performance from high-cardinality data manifests early, but their threshold for usability is around 300K.
-After running the benchmark with a large number of unique devices, we were pleased with our system stability with up to million unique devices without a significant performance drop.
+Users who have migrated from other time-series databases told us that degraded performance from high-cardinality data manifests early, but their threshold for usability is about 300K.
+After running the benchmark with a large number of unique devices, we were pleased with our system stability with up to 10 million unique devices without a significant performance drop.

 ## Configuring parameters to optimize ingestion on high-cardinality data